Linaro/lava/doc/v2/avh.rst

    be replaced with the token string by LAVA server.
 This is mainly for hiding the real token in a public LAVA job.

+Limitation
+**********

+Concurrent uploads of AVH firmware images could be only 5 at a time.
+The limitation is per AVH project.
+After 5 images uploaded to the same project, when another one is uploaded it overrides the first.
+Trying to run more than 5 AVH LAVA jobs using the same AVH project may hit instance creating error as the image uploaded could be overridden by another one at any time.

+Multiple projects are possible but only in enterprise/domain accounts so far.
+For these accounts, lab admin could extend the base AVH device type by setting the ``avh_project_name`` variable to a different AVH project name to create another device type.
+The variable defaults to ``Default Project``.
+The number of devices for these device types should be always equal to or less than 5.

+LAVA users also could overwrite the AVH project name in the device dictionary or in job definition using the ``deploy.options.project_name`` key.

 Job Example
 ***********